Project Development for Knowledge Transfer 2021

 - Proof of excellent English proficiency (e.g. TOEFL, Cambridge Certificate) is considered an asset.
 Should a proof of English proficiency not be provided together with application, shortlisted candidates will need to participate in a telephone interview.
 (Please name this file as English_Name_Surname)

-During the training participants will be guests of Leipzig University.
-Following expenses will be covered by DAAD:
+During the attendance phase of the training, participants will be guests of Leipzig University.
+Following expenses will be covered by the DAAD:

-- Travel costs: Flight (Economy class) to and from Germany and ground travel to and from Leipzig according to maximum reimbursement rates depending on the country of origin.
+- Travel costs: Flights (economy class) to and from Germany and ground travel to and from Leipzig according to maximum reimbursement rates depending on the country of origin.

 - You will be invited to participate in a number of joint meals.